Intro to Virtualization

 Through abstraction, it's possible to pool hardware and software resources so that those resources act as if they're one cohesive whole.
 Virtualization isn't simply a choice, though: it's a highly technical process, achieved with constantly evolving technologies that are decades old.

-Normally, when we think of computers, memory, networks, and servers, we think of the physical objects that do those jobs.
-But virtualization makes it possible for software applications to behave the same way as tangible devices.
-Virtualized computers and devices are referred to as Virtual Machines (or VMs), and usually, as far as an end user can tell, a VM is identical to a physical computer.
-Whole operating systems, memory, and applications can be completely virtualized on VMs.
+Virtualized computers and devices are referred to as Virtual Machines (or VMs); usually, as far as an end user can tell, a VM is identical to a physical computer.
+All operating systems, memory, and applications can be wholly virtualized on VMs.

 Basic Virtualization Concepts, Explained